 Devlin’s other research interests include: the settlement policies and practices of frontier territories, especially those affected by the Kansas-Nebraska Act; the legal discrepancies in land-claims processes in Territorial Kansas; and, the regional and territorial unrest in the nineteenth century as a result of the changing and dynamic political landscape.
 Prior to studying at the University of Nebraska, Devlin spent eleven years in the Kansas public school system teaching 7-12 social studies and serving as an adjunct instructor at the community college level.

 James Henry Lane: Popular Sovereignty Advocate for Territorial Kansas

 FELLOWSHIPS AND HONORS

-Center for the Great Plains Graduate Fellow, 2018
+Center for Great Plains Studies Graduate Fellow, 2018

 Visiting Lecturer at the Bleeding Kansas Lecture Series, Constitution Hall, Lecompton, KS, 2013